 Feast of the Assumption: Celebrating Mary’s Ascension

-The Feast of the Assumption is a deal in Catholic tradition, especially for Latino communities, where it’s celebrated with a mix of deep faith and lively cultural traditions.
+The Feast of the Assumption is a big deal in Catholic tradition, especially for Latino communities, where it’s celebrated with a mix of deep faith and lively cultural traditions.

 Origins and Traditions